anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 }
 ```

-- The governance proposal passes at block `3300` (the first block of epoch `33`)
+2. The governance proposal passes at block `3300` (the first block of epoch `33`).

-- Validators for epoch `33` manually configure their nodes to halt after having
+3. Validators for epoch `33` manually configure their nodes to halt after having
-  finalized block `3399`, before that block is reached
+   finalized block `3399`, before that block is reached.

-- The chain halts after having finalized block `3399` (the last block of epoch
+4. The chain halts after having finalized block `3399` (the last block of epoch
-  `33`)
+   `33`).

-- Putative Ethereum bridge smart contracts are deployed at this point, with the
+5. Putative Ethereum bridge smart contracts are deployed at this point, with, e.g.
-  proxy contract located at `0x00000000000000000000000000000000DeaDBeef`
+   the `Bridge` contract located at `0x00000000000000000000000000000000DeaDBeef`.

-- Verification of the Ethereum bridge smart contracts take place
+6. Verification of the Ethereum bridge smart contracts take place.

-- Validators coordinate to craft a new genesis file for the chain restart at
+7. Validators coordinate to craft a new genesis file for the chain restart at
-  `3400`, with the governance parameter `eth_bridge_proxy_address` set to
+   `3400`, with the governance parameter `eth_bridge_governance_address` set to
-  `0x00000000000000000000000000000000DeaDBeef` and `eth_bridge_wnam_address` at
+   `0x00000000000000000000000000000000DeaDBeef`, `eth_bridge_wnam_address` at
-  `0x000000000000000000000000000000000000Cafe`
+   `0x000000000000000000000000000000000000Cafe`, etc.

-- The chain restarts at `3400` (the first block of epoch `34`)
+8. The chain restarts at `3400` (the first block of epoch `34`).

-- The first ever validator set update (for epoch `35`) becomes possible within a
-  few blocks (e.g. by block `3410`)

-- A validator set update for epoch `35` is submitted to the Ethereum bridge
-  smart contracts